-A closer look at RSAP
+A Closer Look at RSAP

 RSAP is a proposed alternative to site access testing.
-It is a voluntary program, not imposed by owners or contractors, whereby workers enter into an agreement with a third party case administration before ever entering a work site.
+It is a voluntary program, not imposed by owners or contractors, whereby eligible workers enter into an agreement with a TPCA before ever entering a work site.

-Prior to joining RSAP, a worker must qualify by submitting to a pre-enrolment alcohol and drug test or by presenting a previous alcohol and drug test acceptable to the program.
-Once a worker has qualified, the worker will sign a voluntary participation agreement with the third party case administration, and will be ready to be dispatched to a participating site.
-While under contract, workers must maintain their RSAP active status by complying with the Canadian Model, and by continuing to participate in applicable random, return-to-work and follow-up testing for alcohol and drugs.
+Prior to joining RSAP, a worker must qualify by submitting to a pre-enrolment A&D test or by presenting a previous A&D test acceptable to the program.
+Once a worker has qualified, the worker will sign a voluntary participation agreement with the TPCA and will be ready to be dispatched to a participating site.
+While under contract, participant workers must maintain their RSAP active status by complying with the Canadian Model, and by continuing to participate in applicable random, RTW and follow-up testing for alcohol and drugs.

 With RSAP, owner and contractors relinquish their role of administrator to a professional third party and, with knowledge of the rigorous testing, follow-up frameworks and aftercare support in place, can accept this program with assurance as an effective alternative to site access testing.
-Put simply, to owners and contractors, RSAP means increased confidence that workers continue to be free from using alcohol and drugs while on a work site.
+Put simply, to owners and contractors, RSAP means increased confidence that participant workers continue to be free from using alcohol and drugs while on a work site.

 The benefits of RSAP are tremendous for all stakeholders.
-For workers, the benefits include:
+For participant workers, the benefits include:

-- Conforms to worker's strong commitment to safety,
+- Conforms to participant worker's strong commitment to safety,

-- · Expedited dispatch,
+- Expedited dispatch,

 - Less testing,

 - Less testing on personal time,

 - Corrective focus,

 - Enhanced privacy,

-- · Consistent professional administration,, and
+- Consistent professional administration, and

 - Increased confidentiality.